DHTMLX/gantt-docs/data/api/gantt_auto_scheduling_move_projects_config.md

 @descr:
 {{pronote This functionality is available in the PRO edition only.}}

+{{note This config is defined in the **ext/dhtmlxgantt_auto_scheduling.js** extension, so you need to include it on the page.
+Read the details in the desktop/auto_scheduling.md article.}}

 added in version 4.1

 By default (when the property is set to *true*), the whole project is moved during auto scheduling.
 It means that all tasks in the project remain on their places